cursorless-dev/cursorless/docs/user/intro.md

   - The useful difference from `"clone line"` is that your cursor moves up to the new line so that you are editing the "top" line rather than the "bottom" line.
   - `"clone up row 7"` only differs from `"clone row 7"` if your cursor is on row 7.

+`"clone"` commands on a line also bring the existing hats to the new line, so you can chain commands to operate on the new line without waiting for the clone to complete and see the new hats.
+Sidenote: `"clone"` can operate on many types of targets, but lines, blocks, functions, and statements are the most common.

 #### Operating on multiple lines

 You can operate on multiple lines at a time: